 Adopt contaminated land strategy Summer 2013

-Desk top studies of high priority sites Ongoing
+Strategy Reviewed Summer 2022

 Review of data Ongoing

-Review of strategy Summer 2018
+Next review of strategy Summer 2027

 GLOSSARY OF TERMS

 Many of the terms used in this Strategy are defined in the Environmental Protection Act 1990 and in the Statutory Guidance.
 An extensive glossary is contained in the DEFRA Circular 01/2006 entitled Environmental Protection Act 1990: Part 2A Contaminated Land.
 This glossary is intended to explain the complex terminology.